Phidolly06OB/Phidolly06OB/README.md

 # 🧑🏾‍💻 Hi!
 I'm Phidolly Ojeda

-<h3>I am currently studying a career as a fullstack developer, passionate about learning new things.</h3>
+<h3>I am currently studying a career as a BackEnd developer, passionate about learning new things.</h3>